vitorapaiva/zend-certification/1-basics/8-extensions/Extensions.md

 ## CORE Extensions (REVISAR)

-	* There are a set of various php language elements, called core extensions, thare are part of the php core
+	* There are a set of various php language elements, called core extensions, that are part of the php core

 	* They include specific arrays, classes, objects, etc